-Rupert Kinnard introduced his character the Brown Bomber in 1977, and later, BB’s sidekick Diva Touché Flambé.
-Kinnard created the first African American LGBTQ characters in comics, and his stories are featured in the new documentary, “No Straight Lines: The Rise of Queer Comics.”
-Throughout his career Kinnard contributed to Willamette Week and he co-founded Just Out.
+Portland comic book artist Rupert Kinnard introduced his character the Brown Bomber in 1977, and later, BB’s sidekick Diva Touché Flambé.
+Kinnard created the first African American LGBTQ characters in comics.
+His stories are now chronicled in the documentary, “No Straight Lines: The Rise of Queer Comics,” which premieres on OPB on January 23, 2023 in the new season of the PBS series “Independent Lens.”
+Throughout his career, Kinnard contributed to Willamette Week and co-founded Just Out.
 He was also the first Black member of the first LGBTQ-rights umbrella organization in Oregon.
 Through the Brown Bomber and Diva Touché Flambé, he provided commentary on social issues including gay rights and racial justice.
-Kinnard joins us to share more about his life and work and the new film that highlights both.
+Kinnard spoke to us in June 2021 when the documentary was featured in the QDoc festival in Portland.

 This transcript was created by a computer and edited by a volunteer.